tilt-dev/company/interviews/advocate.md

 We ask the candidate to explain a Kubernetes concept.
 It can be anything, but they should try to pick something meaty that cold take 20-30 minutes to explain.
 (Some ideas: RBAC, CRDs) Assume that we have used Kubernetes before but only as a user.
 We haven't set up a cluster.
-Afterwords we ask follow up questions.
+Afterwards we ask follow up questions.

 The point of this interview is to assess the candidate's ability to teach,